Sun Life Building: Previous structure

 The first Sun Life Building, designed by Buffalo architect Richard A. Waite, was built in 1889 and expanded by Robert Findlay in 1890.
 The red brick building was home to Sun Life until 1913, when the company moved to the first stage of the newer building.

 Operation Fish

 During the Second World War, during Operation Fish, Britain's gold reserves and negotiable foreign securities were secretly packed in crates labelled 'Fish' and shipped across the Atlantic Ocean to Canada.
-The securities, arriving at Halifax on July 1, 1940, were locked in an underground vault three stories beneath the Sun Life Building, guarded around the clock by the Royal Canadian Mounted Police.
+The securities, arriving at Halifax on July 1, 1940, were locked in an underground vault three storeys beneath the Sun Life Building, guarded around the clock by the Royal Canadian Mounted Police.
 The gold was shipped on to Ottawa.
 The extremely secretive United Kingdom Security Deposit, operating in the vault, arranged for the sale of Britain's negotiable securities on the New York Stock Exchange over the next few years to pay for Britain's war expenses.
 The 5,000 Sun Life employees never knew what was stored away beneath them.
 None of the cargo went missing and no information about the operation was ever leaked.